abbyPitcairn/420BirthAndDelivery/Archive/Iteration3/use_cases.md

 **Steps involved:**
 1. User selects to generate midwife report
 2. The system generates entries for each of the deliveries.
 Each entry includes:
-   - Entry Number
+   - Entry ID
    - Mother's name
    - Baby's name
    - Outcome of birth
 3. The system displays and saves generated report

 **System Result:**
-- The generated report is saved to the network
+- The generated report is saved securely to internal systems
-- Available to view within network
+- Available to view within internal network